bitfinexcom/bfx-cli/README.md

 [![Build Status](https://travis-ci.org/f3rno/bfx-cli.svg?branch=master)](https://travis-ci.org/f3rno/bfx-cli)

-> WIP, relies in black magic coming soon to `bitfinex-api-node`

 Thin wrapper around the examples included with [the official Bitfinex Node.JS API library](https://bitfinexcom/bitfinex-api-node) that provides a CLI interface for specifying parameters and rendering of results.

-Can be configured with API credentials that are encrypted locally on disk, pull them from the environment, or from an unencrypted `.bfx-cli-env` file in the working or home (~) directory.
+Can be configured with API credentials that are encrypted locally on disk pull or them from the environment.

 ### Features

+* Cross platform (Linux, MacOS, and Windows)
-* uses the official library for all tasks
+* Uses the official library for all tasks
-* encrypted credential storage
+* **Encrypted** credential storage in `~/.bfxclirc`

-### TODO

-* [ ] Encrypted API credential support (env/disk)
-* [ ] Add support for all existing examples
+* Nearly full API method coverage
+  * Data feed streaming
+  * Order execution
+  * Order & position manipulation
+  * Wallet transfers
+  * Platform status reporting
+  * And more!

 ### Installation